-ESAs are funded at 100 percent of the state's regular program cost per-pupil funding, absent administrative expenses.
-The ESA empowers families with the freedom and flexibility to customize their child's education, and the program's rollover provision allows them to save for future educational expenses.
+ESAs are funded at 100 percent of the state's regular program cost per pupil per-pupil funding, absent administrative expenses.
+The ESA empowers families with the freedom and flexibility to customize their child's education and the program's rollover provision allows them to save for future educational expenses.

-The program is administered by the Iowa Department of Education, which may contract with a third-party manager.
+The program is administered by the Iowa Department of Education, who may contract with a thirdparty manager.